marinhomateus/marinhomateus/README.md

 ### Mateus Marinho - [Developer]

-## I am an Software Engineer student who is who is an enthusiast and lover of the world of technology!
+## I am a Computer Science student who is who is an enthusiast and lover of the world of technology!

 - 💻 I’m currently working as Digital Innovation and Data Science Intern at Prometeon Tyre Group
 - 📈 I’m constantly learning and Improving my skills